 Dictionary Attack Limitations and Countermeasures

 While dictionary attacks can be quite effective when dealing with weak or commonly used passwords, they have some limitations.
-These attacks rely heavily on the quality and comprehensiveness of the wordlists being used, meaning that uncommon or complex passwords may remain uncracked.
+These attacks rely heavily on the quality and comprehensiveness of the wordlists used, meaning that uncommon or complex passwords may remain uncracked.

 To defend against dictionary attacks, users should be encouraged to create strong, unique passwords that don’t rely on dictionary words or predictable patterns.
 Additionally, implementing account lockout policies, CAPTCHAs, and rate-limiting mechanisms can help deter automated password-guessing attempts.